pfefferle/wordpress-webmention/readme.md

 For example, a response can be an RSVP to an event, an indication that someone "likes" another post, a "bookmark" of another post, and many others.
 Webmention enables these interactions to happen across different websites, enabling a distributed social web.

 The Webmention plugin supports the webmention protocol, giving you support for sending and receiving webmentions.
 It offers a simple built in presentation.
-To further enhance the presentation, you can install Semantic Linkbacks.

 ## Frequently Asked Questions ##